 Comfort zone and discomfort index

-The purpose of creating an indoor air environment that is comfortable for people is to prevent the discomfort index to rise and impact on the well-being (health, living conditions, working conditions).
-As an example, in a hospital it is important to keep the discomfort index as low as possible, as the well-being of a patient will highly influence the healing process.
-Therefore, the hospital need to control the right temperature, adjust the ventilation for air circulation to prevent bad smell and bacteria to remain stuck in an hermetic room, etc.
+The purpose of creating an indoor air environment is to prevent the “discomfort index” to rise and have a negative impact on the well-being.
+As an example, in a hospital it is important to keep the discomfort index as low as possible.
+The well-being of a patient will highly influence the healing process.
+Therefore, the hospital needs to control the temperature level for comfort.
+In addition, they need to adjust the ventilation rate for air circulation to prevent bad smell and bacteria to remain stuck in an hermetic room.

 In order to feel comfortable, there must be a balance between the temperature and the humidity.

 Even if the thermal sensation of a person varies depending on age, gender and season, a person’s sense of temperature is affected not only by the actual temperature, but also by the humidity and airflow conditions.
-In order to reach the comfort zone, there is a balance to create between the temperature and the humidity.
+In order to reach the comfort zone, you need to create balance between the temperature and the humidity.

 Although there are differences between individuals and activities, in general, people feel comfortable when the conditions are as follows: